chernikovalexey/Kumquat/documentation/Kernel.md

 ###Import

-__Import `ke.import(url[, files])`:__
+__Import `ke.import(path[, files])`:__

 It provides importing scripts and styles.

-You do not need to specify entire pathes, `ke.import()` automatically adds start of the path (/src/ for scripts and /resources/styles/ for styles) and its extension to `url`.
+You do not need to specify entire pathes, `ke.import()` automatically adds the beginning of the path (/src/ for scripts and /resources/styles/ for styles) and its extension to `path`.
 So, it will transform "ext.tpl" into "/src/ext/tpl.js", and "s:pages.internal.content" into "/resources/styles/pages/internal/content.css".

-`url` is a path to required file.
-If it starts with "s:", import will consider it as style, otherwise as script.
+`path` is a path to required file.
+If it starts with "s:", import will consider it as a style, otherwise as a script.
-Instead of slashes ("/") in url it's necessary to use points.
+Instead of slashes ("/") in path it's necessary to use dots.

 `files` is an optional argument.
-It's required when you specify `url` in the following way: `hub.window.*` - when after the last dot there is "*" sign.
+It's required when you specify `path` in the following way: `hub.window.*`; when after the last dot there is "*" sign.
 Thereby `files` is an array, contains name of files which are in directory (considering the example: `hub/window/`).